-Even as many educators grow increasingly comfortable with the idea of cellphones as learning tools – including regulated uses of social media – for many teachers the slippery slope not worth stepping onto remains teacher-student texting.
+Even as many educators grow increasingly comfortable with the idea of cellphones as learning tools – including regulated uses of social media – for many teachers, texting with students presents a slippery slope not worth stepping onto.

 The fears are not unfounded.
 The potential for misunderstanding and blurred lines of privacy always linger.
 In those districts that strictly forbid teacher-student texting, the issue isn’t even open for discussion Some states have attempted to take the ban further by outlawing any online communication between teachers and students, including on more public venues such as Facebook or Twitter.